 Sample Because of the considerable variation in the sizes of state and county populations, which may be correlated with the propensity to own firearms, we measure background checks as a rate per capita.
 We use data from March 2018-March 2024, the period for which we observe OSP background checks.
-For OSP data, we use all reported background checks.
-This definition closely aligns with the sum of the "handgun", "long gun", "multiple", and "other" NICS aggregates for the state.
-We use the sum of non-private sales in these four categories as our measure for "standard sales" of firearms from non-Oregon states.
+For Oregon, we all reported background checks in the OSP data.
+These closely align with the sum of the "handgun", "long gun", "multiple", and "other" NICS aggregates for the state.
+For all other states, we use the sum of non-private sales in these four categories in the NICS data as our measure for "standard sales" of firearms.